AditiN2003/node3-weather-website/README.md

-This website gets the input from the user and finds the weather for that location.
-This uses a WeatherStack API.
+This project, written in JavaScript and Node.js, uses the WeatherStack API to get input from the user and retrieve the weather for that location.